Splyth/slack_bot/README.md

 # Invoke
   Once running the bot knows the following commands

+  @BOT_NAME help - sends user a private message with all known commands

   @BOT_NAME reverse me - reverse text entered after command

   @BOT_NAME image me - use text after command to query Google for an image